shonlittle/rv-takehome/README.md

 ### Technical Decisions

 - **Entity Grouping**: I focused on grouping by `transportation_mode` and `sales_rep` for the win rate calculations, as these are the most actionable and consistently available fields.
-- **Territories and Reassignment**: Since the system doesn’t yet support territory definitions or reassignment workflows, I treated sales rep names as primary identifiers for performance comparison.
+- **Territories and Reassignment**: Since the system doesn't yet support territory definitions or reassignment workflows, I treated sales rep names as primary identifiers for performance comparison.
 - **Tech Stack Respect**: I did not introduce Docker or external frameworks to avoid interfering with the provided repo setup.
 I ensured compatibility with the SQLite database and existing TypeORM structure.
 I tend to favor microservices but am fine not using containers if that is the working norm.

 ## Demo Guide